-For boarding sections of special schools for children with moderate intellectual disability, special schools for children with severe intellectual disability, special schools for children with physical disability or special schools for children with visual impairment cum intellectual disability, the minimum provision will be one nurse at any one time during the operational hours of the boarding section irrespective of its size. (updated on 2 February 2015)
+For boarding sections of special schools for children with MoID, special schools for children with SID, special schools for children with PD or schools for children with VI cum ID, the minimum provision will be one nurse at any one time during the operational hours of the boarding section irrespective of its size. (updated on 2 February 2015)

-One clerical assistant may be appointed for each boarding section for the calculation of the amount of Administration Grant or the Revised Administration Grant as appropriate payable to it.
+One clerical assistant may be appointed for each boarding section for the calculation of the amount of Administration Grant or the Revised Administration Grant as appropriate payable to it8.